Make Your Own Wind Chimes with Jewelry Supplies

 Glass or crystal adds an extra eye-catching element to wind chimes.
 Not only do the wind chimes sound pretty, but they are pretty to look at, too!

-Depending on the price point you want your wind chimes to end up with, Celestial Crystal® is the most economical, a step up is Preciosa Czech glass and Swarovski® crystals are the most expensive with most light refraction.
+Depending on the price point you want your wind chimes to end up with, Celestial Crystal® is the most economical, a step up is Preciosa Czech glass and Crystal Passions® crystals are the most expensive with most light refraction.
 Another option is 30% leaded Asfour Crystal, crafted in Egypt with German technology, to capture light and give off incredible sparkle.
 These are often specifically used in suncatchers, but that doesn't mean they can't also be seen dangling in wind chimes.

 Stringing Your DIY Wind Chimes